AdobeDocs/commerce-php/src/pages/best-practices/tutorials/create-custom-widget.md

 contributor_link: https://www.atwix.com/
 ---

-Widgets provide powerful features in Magento 2, that are used to add dynamic or static content to store's pages.
+Widgets provide powerful features that are used to add dynamic or static content to store's pages.
 Here are the widgets that are available by default:

 -  CMS Page Link